weaveworks/weave-gitops-docs/docs/examples/sock-shop.md

 gitops add app \                                                 # (1)
    --url ssh://git@github.com/example/microservices-demo.git \   # (2)
    --path ./deploy/kubernetes/manifests \                        # (3)
-   --app-config-url ssh://git@github.com/example/external.git    # (4)
+   --config-repo ssh://git@github.com/example/external.git    # (4)
    --auto-merge                                                  # (5)`
 ```

 1. Add an application to a cluster under the control of Weave GitOps
 2. The application is defined in the GitHub repository at the specified URL
 3. Only the manifests at the specified path within the repository are part of the application
-4. Store the management manifests in a separate configuration repository within GitHub; the `app-config-url` parameter says where to store management manifests.
-The default location (if no `app-config-url` is specified) is to place them in the `.weave-gitops` directory within the application repository itself.
+4. Store the management manifests in a separate configuration repository within GitHub; the `config-repo` parameter says where to store management manifests.
+The default location (if no `config-repo` is specified) is to place them in the `.weave-gitops` directory within the application repository itself.
 An actual URL value causes them to be stored in the repository referenced by the URL
 5. Don't create a pull request for the management manifests; push them directly to the upstream repository

 ### Using Helm Charts